|

 all the screen shots together, because the files and folders in the

 hard drive are listed alphabetically.
+Another

 way to keep screen shots together is to create a new folder for the